eProsima/Fast-DDS-docs/docs/fastdds/security/crypto_plugin/crypto_plugin.rst

 +----------------------------------------------------------------------------------------------------------------------+

-The last example shows how to configure |DataReader| to encrypt their RTPS submessages.
+The last example shows how to configure DataReader to encrypt their RTPS submessages.
-This is done by setting the DDS\:Crypto\:AES-GCM-GMAC properties corresponding to the |DataReaders| in the
+This is done by setting the DDS\:Crypto\:AES-GCM-GMAC properties (|DataReaderQos::properties-api|) corresponding to the DataReaders in the |DataReaderQos|.
-|DataReaderQos|.

 +----------------------------------------------------------------------------------------------------------------------+
 | **C++**                                                                                                              |